Asian Markets Rise As Coronavirus Concerns Ease - UrduPoint

 The virus, officially named COVID-19 on Tuesday, has spooked markets around the world, having killed more than 1,100 people and infected tens of thousands since it emerged in central China at the end of last year.

+Tokyo's benchmark Nikkei 225 index closed 0.7 percent higher, while Shanghai ended the day up 0.9 percent.

-Tokyo rose 0.5 percent, Hong Kong put on 0.7 percent, Sydney gained 0.6 percent and Singapore climbed 0.7 percent.
+In afternoon trade elsewhere, Hong Kong put on 1.0 percent, Sydney gained 0.5 percent and Singapore rose 1.2 percent.

+"Despite the doom and gloom being shown in the real economy, Asian equity markets are a sea of green today.
+COVID-19 fears have been shrugged off, with regional markets preferring to follow Wall Street's lead," said Jeffrey Halley, senior market analyst for Asia-Pacific at OANDA.

-Traders reacted positively to cautious comments from the US Federal Reserve Chairman Jerome Powell on the coronavirus -- which has spread to more than two dozen countries and has been declared a global health emergency.
+"Unfortunately, seas of green are often associated with algal blooms, which tend to suffocate all life in the water within them.
+The rallies of the past two days should be approached with caution." - Crude recovery - Traders reacted positively to cautious comments from the US Federal Reserve Chairman Jerome Powell on the new coronavirus -- which has spread to more than two dozen countries and has been declared a global health emergency.

 The Fed boss told Congress members on Tuesday that the central bank was closely monitoring the virus and that its impact could spill over to the world economy, but the assessment was not as gloomy as many had expected.